cwcyau/group-information/research_projects.md

 ## Foundations of Machine Learning

-I am generally interested in how to build better machine learning (ML) models for applied scientific applications.
-A general feature of machine learning development is that it is often undertaken by individuals who have actually had very little background in applied sciences.
-As a consequence, ML methods can often be somewhat divorced from the real world realities of applications by stylising the problem into a form which is mathematically or computationally convenient and elegant but, in doing so, making it impractical in the real world.
-Assumptions can also be made which are unrealistic, e.g. the amount of available data.
+I am generally interested in how to build machine learning (ML) models with more *realistic* underlying assumptions for applied scientific applications.
+A general feature of machine learning development is that it is often undertaken by individuals who have had very little background in applied sciences.
+As a consequence, ML methods can often be somewhat divorced from their potential real world use by stylising the problem into a form which is mathematically or computationally convenient and elegant but not practicable for the end-users.
+Implicit assumptions can also be made which are unrealistic, e.g. the amount of available data or assuming that the model can be used independently of human decision making.

 ### Stability of machine learning models